berecont/contao-isotope-pdf-templates/README.md

 Contao Isotope PDF Templates
 =====================

 Adds a new document type in Contao Isotope where you can define PDF templates.

+__PDF Version:__ PDF document up to PDF version 1.4

 __Important:__ version 2.x of this extension uses [mPDF](https://mpdf.github.io/) instead of TCPDF.
 Here are some things to note: